Maria Pätzold

 Medieval-Latin and Neo-Latin Philologies

 Maria Pätzold was a doctoral research associate at the DFG-Research Training Group 2792 "Autonomy of Heteronomous Texts in Antiquity and the Middle Ages" until 31 December 2024.
-Since 1 January 2025 she works as a research associate in a project on bible editions (Codex Sangallensis 1395 Σ) with Professor Annette Weissenrieder at the Martin-Luther-Universität Halle.
 She continues to participate in the Research Training Group as associated doctoral researcher.

 She works on the anthropological book of the encyclopedic work De rerum naturis, written by the German abbot and archbishop Hrabanus Maurus in the 9th century AD.
 Maria Pätzold studied classical philology and papyrology at the universities of Leipzig and Trier and obtained her degree with a study on a neologism in Aristophanes.
 After some secondary studies in the fields of palaeography and medieval Latin, her main interest now lies in medieval Latin literature and its Christian contents.